Minnesota police shooting isn't only death of 911 caller

 As with Damond, there is no video of the confrontation, and her death has prompted outrage among family and community members, who questioned why the officers could not use nonlethal methods.
 Lyles was black, and the officers were white.

-“She’s actually the one to dial 911 and … she ends up dead on the floor in front of her children,” said James Bible, a lawyer for the Lyles family said last month.
+“She’s actually the one to dial 911 and … she ends up dead on the floor in front of her children,” James Bible, a lawyer for the Lyles family, said last month.

 Seattle Mayor Ed Murray has ordered the police department to equip patrol officers with body cameras “so we know what happens during interactions with the public.”